peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.

-When CDS/CDNSKEY queries are performed for deploying the initial DS record set (DNSSEC bootstrapping), responses cannot be directly validated.
-In this case, integrity checks according to [@!RFC8078] Section 3 (or its successors) continue to apply.
+During initial DS provisioning (DNSSEC bootstrapping), conventional DNSSEC validation for CDS/CDNSKEY responses is not (yet) available; in this case, authenticated bootstrapping ([@!RFC9615]) should be used.

 ## CSYNC